What is fostering?

 What are my responsibilities as a foster parent?

 You are expected to provide your foster pet with all of the loving care it needs, which includes (but is not limited to) food, water, shelter, exercise, and medication when required.
 You are expected to be available via phone call, text, and/or email so that we can check in when necessary and coordinate meet-and-greets with potential adopters.
 We ask that you bring your foster pet to adoption events if/when necessary.
-We’ll provide details!
+We’ll provide details via weekly check-in emails from our event coordinator.
 You must answer any questions we may have about your foster pet so that we can make sure it stays healthy and gets adopted to the best forever home possible.
 We also ask that you put potential adopters you meet in touch with us so that we can explain and begin the application process.